Xornop/ha-apps/README.md

 If you encounter any issues or have feature requests, feel free to open an issue or submit a pull request in this repository.

 ## Disclaimer

-Don't use this to unlock doors or other stuff you don't want people to use/access.
-I can't promise the security of this app won't be compromised.
 Use at your own risk!